ccri/cloud-local/ext_install_docs.md

 touch geoserver.war.dodeploy # Let Wildfly know to deploy this war file
 ```

 Now we need to configure Geoserver.
 It is fairly straight forward.
+Be sure the GEOSERVER_DATA_DIR exists on your file system.

 ```bash
 cd /path/to/wildfly/standalone/configuration